What is the NDIS

 If they are not currently receiving services, they will be able to apply to access the NDIS when it becomes available in their region during the staged roll-out across Australia.

-People with Disability who are ineligible to apply for individual funding through the NDIS will receive support through the Information, linkages and capacity building (ILC) streams.
+People with Disability who are ineligible to apply for individual funding through the NDIS can still receive support from the NDIS with information, links and referrals to community and mainstream support services.

-To better understand how the NDIS supports people with disability, their families and carers, see the NDIS Website: https://www.ndis.gov.au
+To better understand how the NDIS supports people with disability, their families, and carers, visit www.ndis.gov.au or call 1800 800 110.

 To be eligible for the NDIS, a person must: